Travix-International/travix-acl-middleware/README.md

 ```

+> Note: express-style path strings are also supported, see [path-to-regexp](https://www.npmjs.com/search?q=path-to-regexp) repository for more info.

 #### Redefine Http Status code returned

 By default, any blocked requests will return status code `403 FORBIDDEN`.
 You can redefine it using the `options.respondWith` property.
 For instance: